francolz/webscraping-earthquake/README.md

 ## Install the requirements ##
 * Install the requirements using `pip3 install -r requirements.txt`
   * Make sure you are using Python 3

+# Usage #
+* Get your api key from https://plot.ly/python/getting-started/#installation  and your mapbox access token from https://www.mapbox.com/help/how-access-tokens-work/